-HMRC argued the operation could have been provided by the NHS but Mr Parsons argued there was a one year wait.
-The taxpayer won the claim for the operation as tax allowable but not the health and fitness expenses.
-However, HMRC say this must not be used as a precedent they will look on a case-to-case basis.
+HMRC argued that the operation could have been provided by the NHS, but Mr Parsons argued there was a one year wait.
+The taxpayer won the claim for the operation as tax allowable, but not the health and safety expenses.
+However, HMRC say this mustn't be used as a precedent they will look at such claims on a case to case basis.